The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Introduction

 Against this backdrop, we examine in this paper how, why, and to what effect content creators like Jayan deploy the `Pin of Shame'---a strategic pinning of inappropriate comments to invite shaming comments against them---to address content-based harm.
-This emergent regulation approach is notable in that platforms do not explicitly present comment pinning as a content moderation mechanism---creators are free to pin (i.e., force fix) any comment they choose to the top of their post's comments section so as to afford it greater public visibility.
+This emergent regulation approach is notable in that platforms do not explicitly present comment pinning as a content moderation mechanism.
+Across social media platforms, pinning is typically introduced as a visibility feature, allowing users to keep selected content at the top of profiles, chats, or comment sections.
+Platform descriptions often frame pinning as a way to emphasize preferred or positive content, rather than to regulate inappropriate behavior~\cite{youtube_pin,instagram_pin}.
 Yet creators on multiple platforms are increasingly deploying it to induce social sanctions against a range of norm violations, including identity-based attacks (as in the case of Jayan) and personal insults (see Figure~\ref{fig:example}).
 In some cases, creators pin the inappropriate comment and leave no further reply (e.g., in Figure~\ref{fig:example}, left), while in other cases, they explicitly signal its inappropriateness (and hence, invite public shaming) by remarking ``Pin of Shame'' (Figure~\ref{fig:example}, middle), or clapping back with witty or sarcastic replies (Figure~\ref{fig:example}, right).

-This prevalent use of the Pin of Shame suggests that platform-offered moderation tools may not be addressing some of the key creator goals associated with handling norm violations.
-Therefore, we take a creator-centered approach to understanding the deployments of the Pin of Shame---doing so allows us to scrutinize creators' situated experiences of online harms~\cite{scheuerman_framework_2021,scheuerman_safe_2018}, how they perceive the tradeoffs between different coping mechanisms, and how they rely on their community for both emotional and social needs.
-We also evaluate how the effects of this communicative form of social sanctioning speak to recent calls for more restorative approaches to moderation—emphasizing acknowledgment, responsibility, emotional engagement, and, when possible, apology from rule violators~\cite{schoenebeck2021drawing,xiao2023addressing}.
+This recurring (yet understudied) use of the Pin of Shame suggests that platform-offered moderation tools may not be addressing some of the key creator goals for handling norm violations.
+Therefore, we take a creator-centered approach to understanding the deployments of the Pin of Shame.
+Doing so allows us to scrutinize creators' situated experiences of online harms~\cite{scheuerman_framework_2021,scheuerman_safe_2018}, how they perceive the tradeoffs between different coping mechanisms, and how they rely on their community for both emotional and social needs.
+We also evaluate how the effects of this communicative form of social sanctioning speak to recent calls for developing alternatives to the current punitive moderation models—alternative approaches that emphasize acknowledgment, responsibility, emotional engagement, and, when possible, apology from rule violators~\cite{schoenebeck2021drawing,xiao2023addressing}.

 Although platform-defined community guidelines often shape users’ understanding of moral transgressions~\cite{kou2021flag}, the wide variety of norm violations represented in the Pin of Shame examples reflect how content creators may be perceiving and interpreting content inappropriateness within their own ethical frameworks.
 Further, by re-purposing the pinning feature---typically used to spotlight informative comments~\cite{hao2024shaping}---to instead highlight negative ones, creators are \textit{inverting the platform’s sanctioning logic of reducing visibility as punishment} ~\cite{gillespie2018custodians,schoenebeck2021drawing}.
 This practice signals creators' own vision of what comment moderation and sanctioning practices should look like.
 To more deeply understand what drives content creators to adopt the Pin of Shame as a coping mechanism, especially given the availabililty of alternative platform-offered moderation solutions (e.g., comment removal, reporting, blocking), we ask: